 These topics and many more are covered in the two-day standard first aid course.

 Are Private Classes Available?

-Yes, private classes are available for wide range of courses.
+Yes, private classes are available for a wide range of courses.
 Private first aid courses are incredibly popular for businesses and companies.
 Competitive rates are available.
-To book a private course or to receive a quote use the contact information posted above.
+To book a private course or to receive a quote using the contact information posted above.

 Start your training now with the lesson below.